-None of this comparison will matter if DoorDash or Grubhub doesn’t serve your city — or if either food delivery service has only a handful of restaurant partners in your area.
+None of the Grubhub vs. DoorDash comparisons will matter if DoorDash or Grubhub doesn’t serve your city — or if either food delivery service has only a handful of independent restaurants they partner with in your area.

-If you’re not sure, just log on to either service’s website and start an order for takeout.
+If you’re unsure, just log on to either service’s website and start an order for takeout.
 If your area has delivery available, you should have options to become a delivery driver.

-Both of these apps work with national chains like Taco Bell and Applebee’s and with local restaurants that are unique to your area.
-Customers are limited mainly by the restaurants in their area.
-You could be delivering fast food or caviar.
+Both apps work with national chains like Taco Bell and Applebee’s and local restaurants that are unique to your area.
+Customers are limited mainly by the restaurants in their area, so you could be delivering fast food or caviar.

 DoorDash vs Grubhub: At a Glance